 The game is a direct sequel to Legacy of Kain: Soul Reaver, and continues the adventures of Raziel, the protagonist of the previous game.
-Though Raziel initially seeks to exact revenge on Kain, his murderer and former master, this objective is superseded by a higher quest for knowledge.
-Traveling through history, he gradually exposes the truth behind his own past and destiny.
+Though Raziel initially seeks to exact revenge on Kain, his murderer and former master, this objective is superseded by a higher quest for knowledge about his own identity before he became a vampire.
+Traveling through history, he gradually exposes the truth behind the history of Nosgoth, the vampire race as a whole, and his own past and destiny.

 Legacy of Kain: Soul Reaver 2 contains examples of the following tropes:

-- A Taste of Power: Of a sorts.
+- A Taste of Power: Of a sort.
 Raziel starts the game with a large health meter up until the scenes at William's crypt, upon which his maximum health will drop.

 - And Show It to You: Janos dies when Raziel's past self tears his heart clean out.